 E. Grating lobe artifact

-A) Correct.
+A) Incorrect.
 Side lobes artifact is created by detection of low-amplitude ultrasound waves, which project radially from the main beam axis.
 These detected waves will erroneously place objects outside of the field of view onto the image.
 This is commonly seen as abnormal signal in anechoic structures such as the urinary bladder or gallbladder.

 B) Incorrect.
 Mirror image artifacts occur when the beam encounters a highly reflective interface.
 Echoes are reflected from the interface back towards the transducer, but then encounter the “back” of a structure, are reflected back to the original reflector and then reflected back to the transducer.
 This results in a duplicated structure or “mirror image.”
 This commonly occurs at the diaphragm.